rosdavid/rosdavid/README.md

 - 🔭 I’m currently working on [liquoly](https://liquoly.com)

-- 🌱 I’m currently learning Angular, React and Next.JS.
+- 🌱 I’m currently learning Angular and React.

 - ❓ Ask me about anything related to music, videogames and films.